notorious-RS/smart-grain-dryer-control-system-/README.md

 # our project: smart grain dryer control system.
 # steps in order: the smart grain drying control system,grain type and drying profiles,energy efficiency optimization in grain drying processes,based monitoring and control in smart grain dryers,artificiell intelligence integration
-members: Salah Eddine Rahni, Aya Ouzri, Sirine Sahraoui, Abdelhalim Zahra, Baha Eddine Benarbia.
+members: Salah Eddine Rahni, Aya Ouzeri, Sirine Sahraoui, Abdelhalim Zahra, Baha Eddine Benarbia.
 # The Smart Grain Drying Control System :
 is an advanced technology designed to manage and optimize the grain drying process efficiently.
 Its main goal is to ensure grain quality, minimize losses, and enhance energy efficiency.
 The system relies on a combination of components and technologies, including:
 1. Sensors: Used to measure moisture and temperature levels in both the grains and the surrounding environment.
 This data enables precise decision-making throughout the drying process.